I will find it difficult to drop off/pick up from school at the expected time, what can I do?

 What does a typical school day look like?

-The Foundation Stage children are brought into the classroom by their parents until the children have settled into school.
+The Foundation Stage children are brought into the classroom by their parents.

 Register and first morning session